 For readers who: wish Buffy the Vampire Slayer was still running.

 When human Gabrielle Maxwell witnesses a vampiric murder outside a nightclub, Breed warrior (a vampire who must protect both his kind and humans) Lucan Thorne has no choice but to introduce Gabrielle to the dark underworld he lives in.
 It’s a world full of danger — danger that has started to reach a boiling point — and Lucan needs to be single-minded about ensuring the safety of those he has sworn to defend.
 But, as Lucan and Gabrielle soon find out, love has a way of upending even the best-laid plans.
 Just don’t start reading this before bed, or you’ll surely be up well past the Kiss of Midnight.

 For readers who: love the Black Dagger Brotherhood series.

 Honoria Todd is doing her best to hide from the Blue Blood aristocracy currently ruling London with an iron fist.
 In the midst of all the corruption, the generally-avoided Whitechapel district is perhaps the only safe place left for Honoria.

 Yet seeking refuge in Whitechapel leads Honoria straight to Blade, a cockney vampire with a killer reputation (literally).
-Blade and Honoria might just be each others’ ticket to salvation — or to peril.
+But as they discover in Kiss of Steel, Blade and Honoria might just be each others’ ticket to salvation — or to peril.